noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

 - defines a type whose values are a set of known singletons
   - are shorthands for classes with companion objects
-- NOT available in scala 2, instead used sealed traits and case objects
 - use cases
   - used to define sets of constants, like the months in a year, the days in a week, directions like north/south/east/west, etc
   - convenient way to construct data composed from cases